learn-co-curriculum/review-map-state-to-props-readme/README.md

 }
 ```

-Yes, we added a debugger to the body of our `mapStateToProps()` function.
-So
-now boot up the app and click on the two buttons.
-You will see that clicking on
+So now boot up the app and click on the two buttons.
+You will see that clicking
-the Items Count button renders an update to our __App__ Component, while
+on the Items Count button renders an update to our __App__ Component, while
 clicking on the Users Count button does not.
 This makes sense: inside our App
 component we are only referencing the items count.

  Ok, now let's open up our console so that we hit our debugger.
 If you click on
 each of the buttons, you'll see that our debugger gets hit with each action that
 we dispatch.
 So even though we are not updating our __App__ component with
 information about users, the `mapStateToProps()` function is executed when we